xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 shall be created or added to the existing xtUML system preferences document.
 8.2  Update the MASL modeling guide with a pointer to the project preferences help for dependencies.
+8.3  As part of this work, the entire help documentation on BridgePoint preferences, which is very out of date, shall be revamped [2.5].

 ### 9. Unit Test